alexanderchan/memocache/README.md

 Creates a memoized version of a function.

 - `fn`: The function to memoize
-- `options`: Options for the memoized function
+- `options`(optional): Options for the memoized function
-- `options.cachePrefix`: A prefix will be auto generated based on the function contents for convenience and will add only fractions of a millisecond, however for very very large functions this might be a concern so one can specify a prefix such as `/api/todos` to scope the function to a known value.
+- `options.cachePrefix`): A prefix will be auto generated based on the function contents for convenience and will add only fractions of a millisecond, however for very very large functions this might be a concern so one can specify a prefix such as `/api/todos` to scope the function to a known value.
 Note that any change to the function code will also change the cache key unless this value is set.
 - `options.ttl`: Time-To-Live for cache entries in ms
 - `options.fresh`: Revalidate stale data after this time in ms